COPE Emerging Leaders

 In the College of Professional Education (COPE) we believe that leadership is a social process that can be learned through training and interaction and applied to every aspect of life.
 Based on this we developed the COPE Emerging Leaders Fellows program in collaboration with the Jane Nelson Institute for Women’s Leadership.

-The program is aimed to develop and strengthen participants’ leadership skills through a series of workshops and seminars that encourage interaction, inclusion, networking and teamwork.
-It also promotes the development of critical thinking and confidence, the study of equity, inclusion, social justice, and diversity, and the continuation of graduate studies.
+The program is aimed to develop and strengthen participants’ leadership skills through a series of co-curricular activities (e.g. workshops, seminars, online discussions) that encourage interaction, networking, and teamwork.
+It also promotes the development of critical thinking and confidence, and the continuation of graduate studies.

 It helped me identify the type of leader that I want to become in the future.
 We had the opportunity to network with faculty who shared their knowledge of leadership.
 The whole program was full of engaging activities designed to elevate our leadership skills and it granted us the opportunity to collaborate with our fellow student leaders.
 Carlos Gaytán Cervantes